 We invite you to get involved in this grassroots effort to promote cultural understanding and global peace one friendship at a time.

-Atlanta Ministry with International Students (AMIS) promotes cultural understanding through friendship and hospitality with international students and scholars in the Greater Atlanta area.
+Atlanta Ministry with International Students (AMIS) promotes cultural and global understanding through friendship and hospitality with international students and scholars in the greater Atlanta area.

 AMIS is a faith-based organization that respects the faiths and cultural traditions of all who participate with us.